Licensed Psychologist -- Caring and Compassionate Help with Problems and Goals.

 The extent of confidentiality and the exceptions to confidentiality that I outlined in my Informed Consent still apply in telepsychology.
 Please let me know if you have any questions about exceptions to confidentiality.

 I will let you know if I decide that telepsychology is no longer the most appropriate form of treatment for you.
-We will discuss options for referrals to another professional in your location who can provide appropriate services.
+We will discuss options for referrals to another professional who can provide appropriate services.

 Assessing and evaluating threats and other emergencies can be more difficult when conducting telepsychology than in traditional in-person therapy.
 To address some of these difficulties, we will create an emergency plan before engaging in telepsychology services.
 I will ask you to identify an emergency contact person who is near your location and who I will contact in the event of a crisis or emergency to assist in addressing the situation.
 I will ask that you sign a separate authorization form allowing me to contact your emergency contact person as needed during such a crisis or emergency.

 If the session is interrupted for any reason, such as the technological connection fails, and you are having an emergency, do not call me back; instead, call 911, or go to your nearest emergency room.
 Call me back after you have called or obtained emergency services.
-If the session is interrupted and you are not having an emergency, disconnect from the session and I will wait two (2) minutes and then re-connect with you via https://doxy.me/drmichaelfeeley or my business telephone (888-933-3539).
-If we do not reconnect via video session or you do not receive a call back within two (2) minutes, then call me on the phone number I provided you (888-933-3539).
+If the session is interrupted and you are not having an emergency, disconnect from the session and I will wait two (2) minutes and then re-connect with you via my client portal or my business telephone (888-933-3539).
+If we do not reconnect via my client portal or you do not receive a call back from me within two (2) minutes, then call me on the following phone number: 888-933-3539.

 If there is a technological failure and we are unable to resume the connection, you will only be charged the prorated amount of actual session time.